-- (a) Strengthen measures to prevent acts of torture and ill-treatment committed against members of ethnic minorities, including by improving their access to lawyers; - (b) Ensure that all custodial deaths, allegations of torture and ill-treatment, harassment and reported use of excessive force against members of ethnic minorities are promptly, impartially and effectively investigated by an independent mechanism, and that perpetrators are brought to justice; - (c) Allow independent experts to conduct an investigation into the deaths of members of ethnic minorities in custody; - (d) Fully implement the recommendations contained in paragraph 41 of the 2015 concluding observations of the Committee against Torture (CAT/C/CHN/CO/5); and - (e) Take all necessary measures to provide a safe environment for those working to protect and promote human rights.
+- (a) Strengthen measures to prevent acts of torture and ill-treatment committed against members of ethnic minorities, including by improving their access to lawyers; - (b) Ensure that all custodial deaths, allegations of torture and ill-treatment, harassment and reported use of excessive force against members of ethnic minorities are promptly, impartially and effectively investigated by an independent mechanism, and that perpetrators are brought to justice; - (c) Allow independent experts to conduct an investigation into the deaths of members of ethnic minorities in custody; - (d) Fully implement the recommendations contained in paragraph 41 of the concluding observations adopted in 2015 by the Committee against Torture (CAT/C/CHN/CO/5); - (e) Take all necessary measures to provide a safe environment for those working to protect and promote human rights.

-Xinjiang Uighur Autonomous Region (XUAR)
+Xinjiang Uighur Autonomous Region

-- 40. The Committee notes the delegation's statements concerning the non-discriminatory enjoyment of freedoms and rights in XUAR.
-However, the Committee is alarmed by: - (a) Numerous reports of detention of large numbers of ethnic Uighurs and other Muslim minorities held incommunicado and often for long periods, without being charged or tried, under the pretext of countering terrorism and religious extremism.
-The Committee regrets that there is no official data on how many people are in long-term detention or who have been forced to spend varying periods in political "re-education camps" for even non-threatening expressions of Muslim ethno-religious culture like daily greetings.
-Estimates about them range from tens of thousands to upwards of a million.
-The Committee also notes that the delegation stated that vocational training centres exist for people who committed minor offences without qualifying what this means;
+- 40. The Committee notes the statements delivered by the State party delegation concerning the non-discriminatory enjoyment of freedoms and rights in the Xinjiang Uighur Autonomous Region.
+The Committee is, however, alarmed by: - (a) Numerous reports of the detention of large numbers of ethnic Uighurs and other Muslim minorities, held incommunicado and often for long periods, without being charged or tried, under the pretext of countering religious extremism.
+The Committee regrets the lack of official data on how many people are in long-term detention or who have been forced to spend varying periods in political "re-education camps" for even non-threatening expressions of Muslim ethno-religious culture, such as a daily greeting.
+Estimates of the number of people detained range from tens of thousands to over a million.
+The Committee also notes that the delegation stated that vocational training centres exist for people who have committed minor offences without qualifying what that means; - (b) Reports of mass surveillance disproportionately targeting ethnic Uighurs, such as frequent baseless police stops and the scanning of mobile phones at police checkpoint stations; additional reports have been received of the mandatory collection of extensive biometric data in the Xinjiang Uighur Autonomous Region, including DNA samples and iris scans, of large groups of Uighur residents;

-- (b) Reports of mass surveillance disproportionately targeting ethnic Uighurs, including through frequent baseless police stops and the scanning of mobile phones at police checkpoint stations.
-Additional reports of mandatory collection of extensive biometric data in XUAR, including DNA samples and iris scans, of large groups of Uighur residents - (c) Reports that all XUAR residents are required to hand in their travel documents to police and apply for permission to leave the country, and that permission may not come for years.
-This restriction impacts most heavily on those who wish to travel for religious purposes; - (d) Reports that many Uighurs abroad who left China have allegedly been returned to the country against their will.
-There are fears about the current safety of those involuntarily returned to China. - (e) While acknowledging the State party's denials, the Committee takes note of reports that Uighur language education has been banned in schools in XUAR's Hotan (Hetian) prefecture(arts.
+- (c) Reports that all residents of the Xinjiang Uighur Autonomous Region are required to hand over their travel documents to police and apply for permission to leave the country, and that permission may not come for years.
+This restriction particularly affects those who wish to travel for religious purposes; - (d) Reports that many Uighurs who had left China have allegedly been returned to the country against their will.
+There are fears for the current safety of those returned to China against their will. - 41.
+While acknowledging the State party's denials, the Committee takes note of reports that Uighur language education has been banned in schools in the Hotan (Hetian) prefecture in the Xinjiang Uighur Autonomous Region (arts.
 2 and 5).

-41. The Committee recommends that the State party:
+42. The Committee recommends that the State party: